Hotel Erwin High rooftop lounge

 • Downtown Financial District

-Perched 73 floors above Downtown in a luxury hotel, Spire 73 claims the title of tallest open-air bar in the Western Hemisphere.
-What does this mean for you?
-Little to no protection from the weather, so bring a jacket to this sky-high lounge or face high-altitude wind chill like no other.
-Spire 73 is by reservation only, with a $60 per person spending minimum, which automatically demotes it to “tourist trap” in our eyes, but if you must go, you’ll find fire pits, classic cocktails and swanky lounge seats as you peer down on the rest of us mere mortals.
+Why we love it: Perched 73 floors above Downtown in a luxury hotel, Spire 73 attracted plenty of attention when it first opened in 2017.
+But what does the sky-high vantage point mean in actual practice?
+Little to no protection from the weather, so bring a jacket to Spire 73 or face high-altitude wind chill like no other.
+There are a few firepits, but the seats closest to windows are further away and the blankets staff members provide don’t always get the job done.
+There’s also a $60 per person spending minimum, reflective of the aforementioned “tourist trap” designation, but if you must go, you’ll find classic cocktails and swanky lounge seats as you peer down on the rest of us mere mortals.
 What you won’t see much of is the recognizable Downtown L.A. skyline—since you’re literally part of it.
-Reservation only.

 Recommended